Cabin Boy: Plot

 Nathaniel spots a beautiful young woman named Trina swimming in the ocean.
 After she is pulled up in a net, Nathaniel becomes smitten with her.
 Not pleased with another passenger on board, the fishermen decide to strand Trina and Nathaniel on the island they're sailing toward.
 Finally reaching the island, the crew searches for components to fix their boat.
 Nathaniel tries to get closer to Trina, who constantly rejects him.

 Greybar and Skunk suggest to Nathaniel that a blue-skinned, six-armed woman named Calli can help build his confidence.
 After an encounter with Calli that results in his first sexual experience, Nathaniel again meets Trina, who becomes attracted to him immediately.
 Calli's husband Mulligan, a giant, comes home to find a man's bag.
 Realizing what Calli has done, Mulligan decides to find her lover and kill him.
 Nathaniel tries to save everyone by confessing to the giant he's the one who slept with Calli.
 Mulligan is about to kill Nathaniel with a giant nail clipper when Chocki saves him.
 Nathaniel then kills Mulligan by choking him with his own belt.

 Finally reaching Hawaii, Nathaniel offers his newfound companions a job at the hotel where his father is the owner, which they refuse.
 They tell Nathaniel he's a fancy lad who should stay in Hawaii with his dad where he belongs.
 Nathaniel and the fishermen part ways, including Trina.
 His equally-snobbish father, William Mayweather, condemns his son's actions.
-Seeing through his father how snobbish he used to be before boarding The Filthy Whore, Nathaniel discards his wig and leaves to find Trina.
+Seeing through his father how snobbish he used to be before boarding The Filthy Whore, Nathaniel leaves to find Trina.
 They then both join the crew on The Filthy Whore.